 Known colloquially as The Rump Parliament, the government that met during the four years from 1649 to 1653 was doomed to fail from its inception.
 Why?
 Because if you fail to prepare, you prepare to fail!

 We can all feel trapped in a hole sometimes, and some holes are deeper and darker than others, but we press on; we climb upwards and reach out, hoping ... dreaming ... living ...

 In her 1861 novel 'Silas Marner', George Eliot presents a world divided triadically by these powerful human characteristics.
 Here, I discuss their effect on and through relationships within the novel.

-Poet, Playwright and Novelist, Aphra Behn was born in Canterbury, UK, in 1640 and died in London, UK, in 1689.
-Her work has often been overlooked or misinterpreted in favour of her male contemporaries, but it still enthrals & delights those who dare to read it.
+Aphra Behn, the first professional female author, was born in Canterbury, UK, in 1640 and died in London, UK, in 1689.
+Her work 'anticipated feminism' and has often been overlooked or misinterpreted in favour of her male contemporaries, but it still enthrals & delights those who dare to read it.